Michael Francis Burbidge: Bishop of Arlington

-Burbidge was appointed as the fourth bishop of the Diocese of Arlington by Pope Francis on October 3, 2016, replacing retiring Bishop Paul Loverde.
-Burbidge was installed on December 6, 2016, at the Cathedral of St. Thomas More in Arlington.
-The Mass was attended by over 1,200 Catholics, including Cardinal Justin Rigali, Cardinal Donald Wuerl, then-Cardinal Theodore McCarrick, Archbishop William E. Lori and Archbishop Christophe Pierre.
+Burbidge was appointed as the fourth bishop of Arlington by Pope Francis on October 4, 2016.
+Burbidge was installed on December 6, 2016, at the Cathedral of St. Thomas More in Arlington, Virginia.
+More than 1,200 people attended the Mass, including Cardinal Justin Rigali, Cardinal Donald Wuerl, then-Cardinal Theodore McCarrick, Archbishop William E. Lori and Archbishop Christophe Pierre.